Brucellosis is an infectious disease caused by a type of bacteria called Brucella. The bacteria can spread from animals to humans.

 - Endocarditis (infection of the lining of the heart or valves)

-Brucellosis can cause long-lasting symptoms that are similar to chronic fatigue syndrome.
+Brucellosis can cause long-lasting symptoms that are similar to systemic exertion intolerance disease.
+SEID is formerly known as Myalgic Encephalomyelitis/Chronic Fatigue Syndrome.
 The symptoms can lead to disability.
 They may include:

 Brucellosis in a pregnant woman may lead to: